 In 2017, in partnership with the Toronto Mounted Unit at the CNE Horse Palace, her group of horse loving artists studied the Mounted Unit and leaned to Look, See & Draw Just Horses from Life, no cameras.

-Nola is a signing member of the Toronto Watercolour Society, an associate of the Canadian Society of Painters in Watercolour, The Editor of the Banbury Brief of The Banbury Studio, And A member of The Colored Pencil Society of America and the East York Garden Club.
+Nola is a signing member of the Toronto Watercolour Society, an associate of the Canadian Society of Painters in Watercolour, The Editor of the Banbury Brief of The Banbury Studio, also The Colored Pencil Society of America and the East York Garden Club.

 Create images everyday.
 Teach others the skills they need to make their pictures, better.